-- 5. In light of this situation, PASB and the PAHO Revolving Fund have monitored the limited IPV supply capacities and maintained constant communication with global partners and vaccine suppliers to successfully ensure a minimum supply of this vaccine for Member States. - 6.
+- 5. In light of this situation, PASB has monitored the limited IPV supply capacities and maintained constant communication with global partners and vaccine suppliers to successfully ensure a minimum supply of this vaccine for Member States. - 6.
 By the end of 2017, approximately 5.8 million IPV doses were supplied through the PAHO Revolving Fund, which falls short of the 8.0 million doses required overall.
 Specific mitigation strategies were implemented, including preparation for fIPV introduction in various countries and procurement of pre-filled IPV syringes for an interim period until IPV supply in vials improves. - 7.
-During the fourth quarter of 2017, the PASB Comprehensive Family Immunization Program, with financial resources from WHO/GPEI, supported nine countries in preparation for the introduction of fractional dose IPV.
-Five of these countries could start introducing fractional doses in the first quarter of 2018 if the supply of affordable IPV is not secured by PAHO.
+During the fourth quarter of 2017, PASB, with financial resources from WHO/Global Polio Eradication Initiative, supported nine countries in preparation for the introduction of fIPV.
+Five of these countries could start introducing fractional doses without delay if the supply of affordable IPV is not secured by PAHO.
 PASB recommends that once a national program has implemented fIPV, it is not advisable to reintroduce full-dose schedules. - 8.
 Manufacturers' capacity to increase production, global epidemiologic priorities, and market factors continue to have an impact on the regular supply of IPV.
 This situation could continue to limit the supply of this vaccine globally, including to PAHO Member States, with an overall negative impact on the sustainability of polio eradication in the Region.
 Likewise, PASB is monitoring the global supply of syringes suitable for fractional IPV dosing, as the availability of this product could be constrained through 2018.